aidenravn/web3-safe-ux/README.md

 # Web3 Safe UX Design

 A user-centered approach to **secure crypto transfers** by transforming blockchain addresses into **Identity Objects**.
 This repository aims to prevent human errors that can lead to massive losses, like sending funds to malicious addresses.

 ---

+## ⚠️ Disclaimer & Legal Notice

+**This project is for educational and illustrative purposes only.**
+The authors **do not provide financial advice** and are **not responsible** for any financial loss, misuse, or damage resulting from the use of this repository, its code, or mockups.

+**Important:**
+- Mockups are **demo-only** and should **not be used with real funds**.
+- Users must always **verify addresses independently** before sending any cryptocurrency.
+- Forking or modifying this project does **not transfer any responsibility** from the user.

+---